Random Access Channel Coding in the Finite Blocklength Regime: Tests for No Active Transmitters

 Type-I and type-II errors corresponding to a deterministic test with the statistic $h_n$ are defined as

 where $Q$ is the unknown alternative distribution of $Y$, and $\gamma_0$ is a constant determined by the desired error criterion.
-For our application, we choose $\gamma_0$ to ensure that we meet the zero-transmitters error bound $\alpha(h_n) \leq \epsilon_0$, and then we show that $\beta(h_n)$ decays exponentially with $n$ for each $Q$ in $\{P_{Y_1}, \dots, P_{Y_K}\}$ to ensure \eqref{eq:n0logn} in \thmref{thm:ach}.
+Throughout the following discussion and in our application of these results in \lemref{lem:test}, we employ deterministic tests.
+For these deterministic tests, we choose $\gamma_0$ to ensure that we meet the zero-transmitter error bound $\alpha(h_n) \leq \epsilon_0$, and then we show that $\beta(h_n)$ decays exponentially with $n$ for each $Q$ in $\{P_{Y_1}, \dots, P_{Y_K}\}$ to ensure \eqref{eq:n0logn} in \thmref{thm:ach}.

-In sections A--B below, we consider Hoeffding's test and the Kolmogorov-Smirnov test as possible hypothesis tests for recognizing the zero-transmitter scenario.
-Both tests are universal in the sense that the test statistic does not vary with the alternative distribution.
+In Sections A and B, below, we consider Hoeffding's test and the Kolmogorov-Smirnov test as possible hypothesis tests for recognizing the zero-transmitter scenario.
+Both tests are universal in the sense that the test statistic does not vary with the alternative output distributions $P_{Y_1}, \dots, P_{Y_K}$.
 They both give an exponentially decaying type-II error for a fixed type-I error $\epsilon_0 \in (0, 1)$.
-When the channel output alphabet is finite for every $k$ (as in the adder-erasure RAC in \eqref{eq:addererasure}), Hoeffding's test achieves the same exponent as the Neyman-Pearson Lemma.
-The Neyman-Pearson Lemma is optimal for alternative distributions $P_{Y_1}, \dots, P_{Y_K}$, but is not universal, meaning that a different test statistic is necessary for each choice in $\left\{P_{Y_k}: k \in [K]\right\}$.
-Unlike the Hoeffding test, the Kolmogorov-Smirnov test does not require $\mathcal{Y}$ to be finite; however, when applied to a setting with finite $\mathcal{Y}$, it achieves a type-II error exponent that is inferior to that achieved by Hoeffding's test.
-In Section \ref{sec:LRTT}, we compare the performances of these universal test statistics to that of the log-likelihood ratio (LLR) threshold test, which is third-order optimal in terms of the type-II error exponent for composite hypothesis testing \cite{huang2014strong} and relies explicitly on all alternative distributions $P_{Y_1}, \dots, P_{Y_K}$.
+The disadvantage of Hoeffding's test is that its traditional form requires the channel output alphabet to be finite for every $k$ (as in the adder-erasure RAC in \eqref{eq:addererasure}); the advantage of Hoeffding's test is that it achieves the same exponent as the Neyman-Pearson Lemma, which is optimal for a given collection of output distributions $P_{Y_1}, \dots, P_{Y_K}$, but is not universal, meaning that a different test statistic is necessary for each collection $\left\{P_{Y_k} \colon k \in [K]\right\}$.
+In contrast to Hoeffding's test, the Kolmogorov-Smirnov test does not require $\mathcal{Y}$ to be finite; however, when applied to a setting with finite $\mathcal{Y}$, it achieves a type-II error exponent that is inferior to that achieved by Hoeffding's test.
+In Section \ref{sec:LRTT}, we compare the performances of these universal test statistics to that of the log-likelihood ratio (LLR) threshold test, which is third-order optimal in terms of the type-II error exponent for composite hypothesis testing \cite{huang2014strong} and relies explicitly on alternative output distributions $P_{Y_1}, \dots, P_{Y_K}$.

-\subsection{Hoeffding's test}
+\subsection{Hoeffding's Test}